nextcloud/appstore/docs/developer.rst

 App Metadata
 ------------

-App metadata is currently only being read from the **appinfo/info.xml** file.
-Future releases might include further files like CHANGELOG.md and AUTHORS.md files.
+App metadata is currently being read from the **appinfo/info.xml** and **CHANGELOG.md** file.

-The info.xml is validated using an XML Schema which can be accessed `online <https://apps.nextcloud.com/schema/apps/info.xsd>`_.

 info.xml
 ~~~~~~~~
+The info.xml is validated using an XML Schema which can be accessed `online <https://apps.nextcloud.com/schema/apps/info.xsd>`_.

 A minimum valid **info.xml** would look like this:

 .. code-block:: xml